rloic/replikate/README.md

-# replikate
+# Replikate

-Python script to replikate experiments
+Replikate is a script to re-execute benchmark.